DNA & a Family Tree solve another Mystery

 Denver yielded the glories of the mountains, a great trip up Pike's Peak.
 And we camped out at my father's uncle & his wife's house.
 We ate duck for dinner.

 I remember Uncle Dick (not surprisingly) smoked and looked and sounded like my great uncles in New York City.
 Aunt Mae served us roast goose.
-Mmmm...
-That was it.
-(Could it have been my first genealogical trip before I studied genealogy?)~58 YEARS LATER~
+Mmmm...~58 YEARS LATER~

 Oh, did I mention above, that it was 5 years ago that I had stumbled across my father's 1st cousin's DNA online?